pranavp10/invoice-generator/README.md

-## Free & Open Source Invoice Generator
+## Free Invoice Generator

-![806shots_so](https://github.com/pranavp10/invoice-generator/assets/49075129/403cffa1-b540-4d62-a9bd-c3c216802fe1)

 This project provides a user-friendly invoice generation tool for freelancers, small businesses, and contractors.
 Create professional, customized invoices quickly and easily to ensure you get paid on time, every time.

-**Key Features:**
+## ⛰️ Preview

+![806shots_so](https://github.com/pranavp10/invoice-generator/assets/49075129/403cffa1-b540-4d62-a9bd-c3c216802fe1)

+## Key Features

 * **Free & Open Source:** Absolutely no cost, with the freedom to customize and adapt to your specific needs.
 * **Fast & Efficient:** Generate beautiful invoices in seconds by simply filling in the blanks.